digital-land/digital-land-postgres/README.md

 **[WIP] Don't expect this to fully, reliably or consistently work.
 It's early days**

 This is a temporary repo to assist in loading data into the digital last postgres db.
-When we have a fully automated process this can be archived.

-To use this, create a temporary ec2 instances with ssh access, but limit access from your current IP.

-Use that instance to download scripts in the runner directory and use them to load data.

 ## How to use this thing locally